Ukrainian opposition seeks to cut president's powers

 TUG-OF-WAR

-Yanukovich triggered the uprising on the streets last November when he walked away from a trade deal with the European Union in favour of closer economic ties with Russia.
+Yanukovich triggered the uprising on the streets last November when he walked away from a trade deal with the European Union in favor of closer economic ties with Russia.

 Caught in a geopolitical tug-of-war between Russia and the West, Yanukovich faces tough choices over his future alliances.